SPC…Statistical Process Control.

 - The information is divided into a range of modules so that you can focus on those modules of particular interest to you.

-Statistical Process Control• The objectives and benefits of SPC
+Contents: Statistical Process Control• The objectives and benefits of SPC

 • Introduction to statistics underlying SPC

-• Special and common cause variation
+• Special and common cause of variation

-• Variation in processes and causes
+• Variation in manufacturing processes and its causes

 • Calculation of basic statistics including standard deviation